canro91/canro91.github.io/_posts/2022-04-04-TSQLDoesNotHaveConstants.md

 {% include image.html name="LiteralAndComment.png" alt="StackOverflow users with reputation = 2" caption="This time, we're back to a literal value and a comment" width="600px" %}

 Do you remember the estimated number of users from our example with variables?
 It was 123 users.
 Now, we have a more accurate estimated number.
 It's 1,854 users.
 SQL Server isn't using an average value anymore.
-It has better estimates this time.
+It has better estimates this time!

 We even have an index recommendation in our execution plan.
 By the way, [don't blindly follow index recommendations]({% post_url 2022-03-21-SQLServerIndexRecommendations %}), just listening to them.
 They're only a list of columns to consider indexing.

-## Create a view for constants
+## 3. Create a view for constants

 The hardcoded value and an explanatory comment are OK if we have our "constant" in a few places.